nicolaiort/rejekts2025-gslb/README.md

    ```

 2. Get your kubeconfigs for the clusters you want to use and place them in the `.secrets` directory.

-   The files should be named `cluster1-kubeconfig`, `cluster2-kubeconfig`, etc.
+3. Replace `demo.k8gb.nig.gl` with your own domain in the makefile, deployments and k8gb-values

-3. Create secrets, create namespaces and install nginx with cert-manager into your clusters:
+4. Create secrets, create namespaces and install nginx with cert-manager into your clusters:

    ```bash
    make setup
    ```

-4. Setup k8gb in your clusters:
+5. Setup k8gb in your clusters:

    ```bash
    make k8gb-setup